gelafin/front-end-rules/README.md

 only for images that don't have any other style rules this is to avoid clutter in the CSS and ease maintenance for images

+#### `img` tag should not be used for decorative images
+use CSS background-image instead, according to W3

 #### `a` prefers text not `img` for links
 SEO thing